shitmos/shitmos/dumb_contracts/dump/readme.md

 Quantity per matching set in `config.py`
 Location that snapshots should go `SNAPSHOTS_FOLDER` in `config.py`

-STEP 3 - Run snapshots for each of the collection addresses
+STEP 3 - Run snapshots for each of the collection addresses open the `snapshots.py` file and change `collection_addr` on line 44 `python3 ../../double_dribble/code/snapshots.py`

-`python3 ../../double_dribble/code/snapshots.py`

 > note you can print the context of `collections.txt` by running `cat collections.txt`

+rename the snapshots in a folder for date of dump as 1, 2, 3.json and so on

+STEP 4 - Configure and run `create_dump_snapshot.py`
+`python3 ../create_dump_snapshot.py`

+STEP 5 - Run `double_dribble` on the snapshot file
+This is a bit complex.
+Need to ensure new snapshot doesnt ovrride the one created.

 A `dump` uses a lot of the tools from `double_dribble` another dumb contract.